 ✓ Our trips are fully risk-assessed

 This is it!
 Step off the plane at Seoul’s Incheon Airport and catch your first glimpses of South Korea on the coach to your accommodation.
-Listen to a trip briefing led by your guide – this will give you all the information you need to have a safe and smooth adventure through Korea.
+Listen to a trip briefing led by your guide – this will give you all the information you need to have a safe and smooth school trip in Korea.

 Once you’ve settled in, head to the observation deck of Seoul’s second-highest point, the N Seoul Tower.
 Soak in the incredible views over the metropolis and get ready for the Learning Adventure that awaits.

-After breakfast at your accommodation, head out for a day of exploring.
-First, pay a visit to Gyeongbokgung Palace, the largest and most beautiful Royal Palace built by the Joseon Dynasty.
-Explore the exquisite gardens and learn about its history before walking up the hill to Bukchon Hanok – a village made up of narrow alleys and traditional Korean houses called ‘hanok’.
+Pay a visit to Gyeongbokgung Palace, the largest and most beautiful royal palace built by the Joseon Dynasty.
+Explore the exquisite gardens and learn about its history before walking up the hill to Bukchon Hanok Village – a ‘hanok’ is a traditional Korean house.

-It’s time to learn the basics of the Korean Language!
-Take part in a beginners’ language class focusing on both the spoken and written aspects of the language.
+It’s time to learn the basics of the Korean language!
+Get engaged with a language class and learn the basics of writing and speaking Korean.

-Afterwards, cross the river to the Gangnam District – you might recognise the name from the famous ‘Gangnam Style’ song!
+Cross the river to the Gangnam District – you might recognise the name from the famous ‘Gangnam Style’ song!
 Visit the Samsung D’light, an exhibition space that showcases the latest technology from the electronics giant.
-Be sure to head to the nearby media poles near Gangnam Station, to take photos to send to your friends and family back home.
+Be sure to head to the nearby media poles near Gangnam Station to take photos to send to your friends and family back home.

 It’s show time!
-Tonight, you’ll watch a hugely popular show called Nanta – a non-verbal comedy show, incorporating a traditional ‘samul nori’ rhythm from a percussion quartet, acrobats, magic and of a fun dose of audience participation.
+Tonight, you’ll watch a hugely popular show called Nanta, a non-verbal comedy show, incorporating a traditional ‘samul nori’ rhythm from a percussion quartet, acrobats, magic and of a fun dose of audience participation.
 A true highlight of any school trip to Korea.

-Set out to discover the (not so) secret garden behind Changdeokgung Palace.
+Set out to discover the (not so) Secret Garden behind Changdeokgung Palace.
 The UNESCO World Heritage Site was once a private garden for the Royal family and the women of the palace.
-Wonder amongst the exquisite lotus ponds, pavilions, landscaped lawns and flowers.
-You’ll be joined by a North Korean defector, who, whilst walking through the gardens, will share his stories about the history of the divided peninsula as well as his personal journey from North to South.
+Wander through the exquisite lotus ponds, pavilions, landscaped lawns and flowers.
+You’ll be joined by a North Korean defector, who, whilst walking you through the gardens, will share his stories about the history of the divided peninsula as well as his personal journey from North to South.

 Today, you’re off to the DMZ, the demilitarized zone between North and South Korea.
 Take in views across the zone from the Dora Observatory and investigate the infiltration tunnel under the DMZ built by the North Koreans.
 Then, pay a visit to Panmunjeom, the village just North of the de facto border, where the armistice agreement that paused the Korean War was signed.